Cornelis P. de Joncheere

 President of the WHO Europe Staff Association (2006-2010); member of the WHO Guidelines Review Committee (2007-2011); member of the Royal Dutch Pharmaceutical Society; author and co-author of numerous publications in the fields of pharmaceutical and health sciences.

 Member of the International Narcotics Control Board (since 2017) [1].
-Rapporteur (2017 and 2023).
-Member of the Standing Committee on Estimates (2017-2018, 2021-2022 and 2024).
+Rapporteur (2017, 2023 and 2025).
+Member of the Standing Committee on Estimates (2017-2018, 2021-2022 and 2024-2025).
 Member (2017-2018 and 2021) and Chair (2022 and 2024) of the Committee on Finance and Administration.
+Chair (2025) of the Standing Committee on GRIDS and Related Programmes.
 President of the Board (2019-2020).

 [1] Elected by the Economic and Social Council on 5 April 2016; re-elected by the Council for a five-year term (2022-2027) on 20 April 2021.